 Ah, so after all that talk about never giving your details to 3rd parties here comes the “BUT”.

-I will never give your details to a 3rd party, BUT if you participate in any of the competitions or giveaways I run from time to time, and you happen to win, then I have no choice but to hand your name, email and/or phone number, or delivery address, over to the sponsor of said competition / giveaway.
-Otherwise anybody can claim your prize, no?
+We will never give your details to a 3rd party, BUT if you participate in any of the competitions or giveaways we run from time to time that includes a product that isn’t ours, and you happen to win, then we have no choice but to hand your name, email and/or phone number, or delivery address, over to the sponsor of said competition / giveaway.

-So, by participating in anything from CraftBru.com where the winner receives something tangible, you agree that if you are that winner, I can give your required details to the provider of the prize.
+So, by participating in anything from CraftBru.com where the winner receives something tangible, you agree that if you are that winner, we can give your required details to the provider of the prize.

-I do, to the best of my knowledge, partner with reputable and scrupulous organisations, but once I’ve given your details to them, what they use it for is beyond my control.
+We do, to the best of our knowledge, partner with reputable and scrupulous organisations, but once we’ve given your details to them, what they use it for is beyond our control.
 That’s something to consider before participating in a competition or giveaway, on CraftBru.com and everywhere else.

-I (the website and the person) am not sponsored by any brewery, festival or brand.
-Should this situation change, I will duly note that in a prominent area on CraftBru.com so as to remove any doubt.
+We (the website and associates) are not sponsored by any brewery, festival or brand.
+Should this situation change, we will duly note that in a prominent area on CraftBru.com so as to remove any doubt.

 Expanded Listings are easy to distinguish by the fact that they are highlighted on both the brewery and festival listings page, and advertorials are marked as such.

-A paid listing or advertorial does not buy me or my opinions, it’s not an endorsement, I do not become their representative, and I do not like them less or more than before they paid for one of these things.
+A paid listing or advertorial does not buy us or our opinions, it’s not an endorsement, we do not become their representative, and we do not like them less or more than before they paid for one of these offerings.

 Credit & Copyright

-Most – I dare to say all – of the writing on CraftBru.com is written or, in the case of press releases and other listings, paraphrased by my own hand.
-The photos are a mix of my own photos, of course, and the official logos and formal media provided by breweries and festivals, and pics sourced from online services that allows reuse.
+Most – we dare to say all – of the writing on CraftBru.com is written or, in the case of press releases and other listings, paraphrased by us or our associates.
+The photos are a mix of our own photos and, of course, the official logos and formal media provided by breweries and festivals, plus pics sourced from online services that allow reuse.

-Whenever I use images from breweries or festivals, they are used exclusively in connection with the relevant brand and products, so I honestly believe it falls within the DMCA’s Fair Use Policy (Commentary / Criticism / News / Education).
+Whenever we use images from breweries or festivals, they are used exclusively for the promotion of the relevant brand or products, which falls within the DMCA’s Fair Use Policy (Commentary / Criticism / News / Education).

 All the text and images used on this website, and CraftBru’s social media channels, are the copyright of the creator, which exists without it having to be mentioned or registered anywhere.

 Phew, that’s a lot of text.
 If you read this far, we should totally meet up for a beer*.
 Not sure if this makes you feel better or worse though, but at least you know where you stand.
-When you’re in my neck of the woods (currently Franschhoek), let’s catch up for a beer.
+When you’re in our neck of the woods (currently between Franschhoek & Paarl), let’s catch up for a beer.